SQLAlchemy 2.0 Documentation

 FLOAT

-except that an Oracle-specificFLOAT.binary_precision
+except that an Oracle Database -specificFLOAT.binary_precision

 parameter is accepted, and theFloat.precision

-parameter is not accepted.Oracle FLOAT types indicate precision in terms of “binary precision”, which defaults to 126.
+parameter is not accepted.Oracle Database FLOAT types indicate precision in terms of “binary precision”, which defaults to 126.
 For a REAL type, the value is 63.
 This parameter does not cleanly map to a specific number of decimal places but is roughly equivalent to the desired number of decimal places divided by 0.3103.

 New in version 2.0.